Qkessler/CloudQuestions/README.md

 Django Web-App for studying which creates an easier costumer experience for applying a mix between Flash Cards and Active Recall techniques.

 :house: The home link is the following: https://cloudquestions.es/
+:warning: CloudQuestions is not yet in production, localhost server development at the moment.

 ## Summary